 The perfect opportunity to go abroad for the first time

-2016 Program Descriptions
+2018 Program Descriptions

 For the past several decades, independent film has played an important role in challenging the authority of the film industry represented by Hollywood, providing alternatives for viewers fed up with mainstream cinema.
-The increasing quality of digital video and the potential for online funding and distribution has provided more opportunities for filmmakers to tell their stories and make them available, but with so many films out there it is harder for the good ones to stand out.
+The increasing quality of digital video and the potential for online funding and distribution has provided more opportunities for film makers to tell their stories and make them available, but with so many films out there it is harder for the good ones to stand out.
 Film festivals, such as the Sundance Film Festival, remain vital for their role in getting the word out about what’s worth watching.
 In this class we’ll spend two weeks exploring the history of American independent film, from the ‘70s, when maverick filmmakers like Dennis Hopper showed the world a different side of America, to the unique styles of filmmakers like Stephen Soderbergh and Quentin Tarantino in the early ‘90s, to the radical changes in films of the last decade or so as a result of digital technologies and the internet.
 The class will culminate in a visit to the Sundance Film Festival, held in Park City, Utah, where students will be a part of the action, spreading the word about the latest and greatest, and posting images and videos of their experience, in an online course blog.

 Professor Kirk Wang